julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [BUG] Using key on the door doesn't change door name from locked to unlocked...
 - [STORY] Find a spade in a shed.
 - [STORY] Use spade on mound of dirt outside the town to uncover a clock face.
   - [TEST] New ItemAction ChangeItemVisibility (clock face), DestroyItem (mound)